Protontherapy

 Efectos secundarios de la protonterapia

-Proton therapy minimizes the toxicity suffered by patients and is one of its best-established advantages.
+Proton therapy minimizes the toxicity experienced by patients and is one of its most well-established advantages.

-Although no cancer treatment is harmless to the patient, proton therapy has fewer side effects because it causes less toxicity in the irradiated area, which is one of the best established advantages over other types of external radiation therapy.
+Although no cancer treatment is completely harmless to the patient, proton therapy presents fewer side effects because it causes less toxicity in the irradiated area, making it one of the best-established advantages compared to other types of external radiation therapy.

-The side effects associated with proton therapy are multifactorial and depend on the interaction between the irradiation itself on the tissues and the general condition of the patient and the tissues exposed to radiation.
+The side effects associated with proton therapy are multifactorial and depend on the interaction between the radiation itself on the tissues and the patient’s overall condition and the tissues exposed to radiation.

-• Fatigue: Fatigue is a common side effect of proton therapy and can last for several weeks after completing treatment.
-It is important that patients get sufficient rest and follow their physician's recommendations to manage fatigue.
+- Fatigue: Fatigue is a common side effect of proton therapy and can last for several weeks after completing treatment.
+It is important for patients to get adequate rest and follow their doctor’s recommendations to manage fatigue.

-• Skin irritation: Some patients may experience redness, dryness, itching or flaking of the skin in the treatment area.
+- Skin irritation: If the tumor is located close to the skin, some patients may experience redness, dryness, itching, or peeling in the treatment area.
 These symptoms are usually temporary and resolve after completing therapy.

-• Loss of appetite: Proton therapy may cause loss of appetite in some patients.
-It is important that patients try to maintain a balanced diet and consume sufficient calories and nutrients to support recovery.
+- Loss of appetite: Proton therapy may cause loss of appetite in some patients.
+It is important for patients to try to maintain a balanced diet and consume enough calories and nutrients to support recovery.

-• Nausea and vomiting: These side effects may be more common in patients receiving treatment to areas near the stomach or brain.
-Doctors may prescribe medications to control nausea and vomiting if they become problematic.
+- Nausea and vomiting: These side effects may be more common in patients receiving treatment in areas near the stomach or brain.
+Doctors may prescribe medication to control nausea and vomiting if they persist.

-The toxicity to be expected from each radiotherapy treatment is individualized and very predictable.
-Each patient is informed in advance and in detail before requesting informed consent.
+The expected toxicity of each radiation therapy treatment is individualized and highly predictable.
+All of this is explained in advance and in detail to each patient before obtaining informed consent.

 Proton therapy Center in Madrid